Skip to content

 For owners of Wyoming LLCs and other domestic entities, the practical impact of the current regulatory status is straightforward: you have no BOI filing obligation.
 You do not need to file an initial report, you do not need to update any previously filed report, and you face no penalties for non-filing.
 This applies whether you formed your Wyoming LLC in 2020 or in 2026, whether you are a single-member LLC or a multi-member LLC, and whether you are a US citizen, a permanent resident, or a non-US person.
 The domestic exemption is based solely on the entity's jurisdiction of formation, not on the nationality or residency of its owners.
 A Wyoming LLC owned entirely by citizens of another country is still a domestic entity because it was formed under Wyoming law.
 That said, this status is the result of an interim final rule, not a permanent statutory change.
 The CTA itself still authorizes BOI reporting for domestic entities.
 FinCEN has stated its intent to revisit domestic filing requirements through future rulemaking.
 Prudent LLC owners should maintain awareness of FinCEN developments and be prepared to comply if obligations are reimposed.

-Several scenarios could alter the current domestic exemption.
-FinCEN could issue a revised final rule reimposing BOI filing requirements on all domestic reporting companies, with new deadlines for initial filings.
+Several scenarios can alter the current domestic exemption.
+FinCEN can issue a revised final rule reimposing BOI filing requirements on all domestic reporting companies, with new deadlines for initial filings.
 This would restore the original CTA framework as implemented before the March 2025 IFR.
-FinCEN could issue a modified rule imposing filing requirements on only certain categories of domestic entities, such as entities formed after a specific date or entities in certain industries.
-Congress could amend or repeal the CTA, permanently eliminating or modifying BOI requirements.
-Courts could issue rulings on pending constitutional challenges that affect FinCEN's authority to collect BOI from domestic entities.
+FinCEN can issue a modified rule imposing filing requirements on only certain categories of domestic entities, such as entities formed after a specific date or entities in certain industries.
+Congress can amend or repeal the CTA, permanently eliminating or modifying BOI requirements.
+Courts can issue rulings on pending constitutional challenges that affect FinCEN's authority to collect BOI from domestic entities.
 Any future rule reimposing domestic filing obligations would go through the federal rulemaking process, including a notice-and-comment period under the Administrative Procedure Act.
-This process typically takes months to complete, providing advance notice before new obligations take effect.
-CSF monitors the Federal Register, FinCEN announcements, and relevant court dockets and will update this tracker and notify clients of any changes that affect filing obligations.
+This process takes several months to complete, providing advance notice before new obligations take effect.
+WLF monitors the Federal Register, FinCEN announcements, and relevant court dockets and will update this tracker and notify clients of any changes that affect filing obligations.

 BOI Status Tracker: Frequently Asked Questions